Skip to main content

 • For classes, functions and variables we use the classic: foo, bar, baz, bongo.
 Language specific formatting still applies. eg Foo for a class in Java, IFoo for an interface in C# etc.

-• For arguments and parameters we usually use: aaa, bbb, ccc and so on.
+• For arguments and parameters we use: aaa, bbb, ccc and so on.

-• For data type we usually use int or number.
+• For data type we use int or number.

 Examples: